microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Remove-MgBetaServicePrincipal](Remove-MgBetaServicePrincipal.md)
 Delete a servicePrincipal object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalAppManagementPolicy](Remove-MgBetaServicePrincipalAppManagementPolicy.md)
 Remove an appManagementPolicy policy object from an application or service principal object.
 When you remove the appManagementPolicy, the application or service principal adopts the tenant-wide tenantAppManagementPolicy setting.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalAppRoleAssignedTo](Remove-MgBetaServicePrincipalAppRoleAssignedTo.md)
 Deletes an appRoleAssignment that a user, group, or client service principal has been granted for a resource service principal.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalAppRoleAssignment](Remove-MgBetaServicePrincipalAppRoleAssignment.md)
 Deletes an appRoleAssignment that a service principal has been granted.
-App roles which are assigned to service principals are also known as application permissions.
+App roles that are assigned to service principals are also known as application permissions.
 Deleting an app role assignment for a service principal is equivalent to revoking the app-only permission grant.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalByAppId](Remove-MgBetaServicePrincipalByAppId.md)
 Delete a servicePrincipal object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalClaimMappingPolicyByRef](Remove-MgBetaServicePrincipalClaimMappingPolicyByRef.md)
 Remove a claimsMappingPolicy from a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalDelegatedPermissionClassification](Remove-MgBetaServicePrincipalDelegatedPermissionClassification.md)
 Deletes a delegatedPermissionClassification which had previously been set for a delegated permission.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalEndpoint](Remove-MgBetaServicePrincipalEndpoint.md)
 Delete navigation property endpoints for servicePrincipals

 ### [Remove-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef](Remove-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef.md)
 Remove a homeRealmDiscoveryPolicy from a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaServicePrincipalLicenseDetail](Remove-MgBetaServicePrincipalLicenseDetail.md)
 Delete navigation property licenseDetails for servicePrincipals